BlessCSS/bless-brunch/README.md

+## Important:
-# <b>Important:</b> This plugin can not be used with clean-css-brunch.
-Clean-css-brunch will concatenate all css files into one css file which will undo what bless-brunch does.
+This plugin can not be used with clean-css-brunch.
+Clean-css-brunch will concatenate all css files into one css file which will undo the results from bless-brunch.

 ## bless-brunch
 Adds Bless support to [brunch](http://brunch.io).